sdnfr/GENE/README.md

 pip install --upgrade jax jaxlib pip install jax==0.5.1 jaxlib==0.5.1

+## Manual Setup

-If the installation script does not work, try to manually install via requirements.txt
+If the installation script does not work or you prefer to manually install it yourself, try to manually install via requirements.txt.
+We recommend the automatic setup.

 ```bash
 python -m venv ./.venv